-Bus transportation is currently provided by several private and publicly funded agencies.
+Bus transportation is currently provided by several private and publicly funded agencies, generally to targeted customers.
 More widespread public transit, whether demand service models, fixed routes and/or mass commute systems, could be implemented or expanded in the future.
-Site development should account for both current and potential transit services.
-Some of these considerations are similar to trucks due to the relatively large size of vehicle; however, the primary difference is that transit vehicles need to circulate with customer traffic flow.
-Turnouts may be planned for specific corridors or intersections, or adjacent to major trip generators.
+Site development should account for both current and potential bus-transit services.
+Some of these considerations are similar to trucks due to the relatively large size of busesvehicle; however, the primary difference is that buses-transit vehicles need to circulate with customer traffic flow.
+Bus tTurnouts may be planned for specific corridors or intersections, or adjacent to major trip generators.